ISISNeutronMuon/MDANSE/Doc/pages/workflow.rst

 ^^^^^^

 It is not necessary to use all the time frames of your MD simulation.
-You can decide to limit the range of simluation time, and reduce the number of the frames taken in that range by increasing the step between them.
+You can decide to limit the range of simulation time, and reduce the number of the frames taken in that range by increasing the step between them.
 Only the frames you selected will be passed to the analysis.
 See also :ref:`param-frames`.